tw-mosip/inji-wallet/docs/presentation-during-issuance.md

 1. Inji VCI Client Library
    - Add support for client metadata to accept supported interaction types of Wallet. (interactionTypesSupported field)
-   - Update requestCredentialFromTrustedIssuer and requestCredentialFromOffer methods to accept interactionCallbacks map to handle different interaction types during issuance.
+   - Update requestCredentialFromTrustedIssuer and requestCredentialFromOffer methods to accept authorizationInteractions map to handle different interaction types during issuance.
    - Implement logic to handle openid4vp_presentation interaction type, including invoking the appropriate callback in the Wallet.
    - Add logic to share VP response to Issuer's /iar endpoint after receiving it from Wallet.
    - Change in public method